triton-inference-server/server/docs/optimization.rst

 ...............................

-As an example of TensorRT optimization applied to an ONNX model, we will use the ONNX DenseNet model that you can obtain by following the :ref:`section-quickstart`.
+As an example of TensorRT optimization applied to an ONNX model, we will use an ONNX DenseNet model that you can obtain by following the :ref:`section-quickstart`.
 As a baseline we use perf\_client to determine the performance of the model using a `basic model configuration that does not enable any performance features